AlexSafatli/dotfiles/README.md

 # dotfiles

-Personal Preferences and Settings for Alex Safatli
+Personal Preferences and Settings for a Windows, Mac OS X, or UNIX Environment

 ## Requirements